 In simple terms, a player may attempt to intercept or defend the ball providing the distance on the ground is not less than 90cm from the player with the ball.

-WHAT IS OBSTRUCTION IN NETBALL?
-The game has several offside rules and regulations relating to obstructing players.
+The game has several offside rules and regulations that relate to players obstructing the opposing players.

 Netball's minimum distance rule 0.9 metres (or 3 feet) penalises players for forced obstruction and physical contact.

-The two primary netball infringements will be fiercely regulated by any umpires officiating the game.
+Two netball infringements are fiercely regulated by any umpires officiating the game (e.g. contact fouls and obstruction penalties).

 As a result, netball forced contact regulation (also called forced physical contact) is the sport's most enforced law infringement.